 We collect data on travel patterns and social contacts in our study area.
 For all households, we collect data on which places / cities / villages members of the household visited for market and / or religious activities.
 We also collect for everyone the total number of outside households somebody from the household visited and from which this household had visitors.
 We think of these as margin distributions capturing the extensive margin of social activity.
-In addition, we also collect data on the extent of inperson and not in-person social contacts.
+In addition, we also collect data on the extent of in-person and not in-person social contacts.

-We will look at the following primary outcomes over the past 14 days:
+We will look at the following primary outcomes: